Aquafall/.github/profile/README.md

 ## Why does Aquafall exist?

 Aquafall was created to fill the gap of [ArcOS](https://github.com/IzK-ArcOS), as they recently announced their shutdown.
+We're still going, even if they're back!

 ## So, what is Aquafall?